industrialdev/wicket-wp-account-centre/docs/feature-organization-management/tasks.md

     - Priority: P2
     - Estimate: 8
     - Description: Edit interface for managing organization profile data.
 This block provides a form-based interface for updating organization details with real-time validation, proper error handling, and field-level permissions.
 It should handle both basic information updates and more complex operations like status changes or relationship modifications.
-    - Consideration: Implement field-level validation with real-time feedback using HTMX.
+    - Consideration: Implement field-level validation with real-time feedback using Datastar.
 Show validation errors inline as users type, but only trigger API calls on form submission or explicit save actions.
     - Consideration: Use a multi-step form approach for complex changes (like status updates) that require additional confirmation or documentation.
 Each step should be independently validated.
     - Consideration: Implement proper state management to handle unsaved changes, including warning users before navigating away from unsaved edits.
     - Subtasks:
       - [ ] Create form structure with field grouping
-      - [ ] Implement real-time validation with HTMX
+      - [ ] Implement real-time validation with Datastar
       - [ ] Add multi-step workflows for complex changes
       - [ ] Create permission-based field visibility
       - [ ] Add unsaved changes detection